What is M&A Due Diligence?

 Due diligence is a legal standard that requires buyers to exercise care when transacting.
 This duty of care rests with the buyer to ensure that the transaction is legitimate, financially viable, of sufficient value, and legally binding.
 Corporate buyers, in particular, must meet this standard because officers and directors act on behalf of a variety of shareholders, to whom they have an additional duty to maximize the value of their investments.
 If the buyer needs to void the transaction due to fraud or any other material misrepresentation, the court will consider whether or not it has made a reasonable investigation into the feasibility of the transaction before allowing the buyer legal recourse.

-See also What is a Payroll Card?
+See also What is classical economics?

 M&A due diligence is carried out by attorneys in the time period between the announcement of the deal and the expected date to close the deal, which can be up to 18 months.
 The deal will not close unless due diligence is completed to the satisfaction of all parties.
 Acquisitions require a thorough financial investigation.
 The seller will be required to produce documents such as financial records, major contracts, and corporate filings, and answer questions on a wide range of matters, including pending legal matters, government and regulatory matters, and shareholder information.